 Colorful and Creative Makeup Artist

 🇺🇸Lives in the United States

 90 completed classes

 Hi, I'm Naomi!
-I'm a 21 year old non-binary makeup artist and undergraduate student at Sarah Lawrence College in New York.
+I'm a 22 year old non-binary makeup artist.
 I'm originally from Seattle, Washington and attended the Art of Makeup School in Portland, Oregon, where I received my makeup artistry certificate, as well as two years of undergraduate...